Dipeshpal/Ansible-Beginners-Guide/README.md

       10 directories, 17 files
    ```

+### 4. Deploy on Client Machine-

-4. Now deploy runsetup, run following command-
+1. Now deploy runsetup, run following command-
    ```
    ansible-playbook runsetup.yml
    ```
    <a href="url"><img src="https://github.com/Dipeshpal/Ansible-Beginners-Guide/blob/master/Raw%20Images/5.PNG" align="center"></a>

-5. Done, now you can check whether everything is working or not?
+2. Done, now you can check whether everything is working or not?
    * Go to VM 2 (Suppose ip of VM 2 is 192.168.0.3)
    * Open terminal and run following commands.